 City Facility and program closures

-The City of Oviedo has limited City Hall, the City Hall Annex, Public Safety, Fire Stations, Fire Administration, and Public Works access to staff only until further notice.
-Previously closed recreation buildings will remain closed, and City events remain suspended.
-City operations and services will continue as usual during this time, and City operators are on duty to assist you at 407-971-5555.
+The City of Oviedo has limited City Hall, the City Hall Annex, Public Safety, Fire Stations, Fire Administration, and Public Works access to by appointment only access until further notice.
+City operators are on duty to assist you at 407-971-5555.

 Oviedo Fire Rescue will continue normal operations providing Fire and EMS services to Oviedo and the surrounding community.